GHRSST/GDS/l2p.md

 > The satellite zenith angle for each input pixel measurement should be recorded in the L2P variable satellite_zenith_angle having a range of 0° to +90°.

-If the L2P variable satellite_zenith_angle is included in a L2P data product it shall conform to the format requirements shown in Table 9 22.
+If the L2P variable satellite_zenith_angle is included in a L2P data product it shall conform to the format requirements shown in [CDL example description of satellite_zenith_angle variable](#Table9-22).

 <a id="table9-22"></a>